joedrago/colorist/docs/Usage.md

 max luminance, as it will never choose a luminance that will cause a pixel to clip.
 Use this switch (`-t off`) to achieve this with a manually specified max luminance.

+### --yuv

+Choose yuv output format for supported formats. auto (default), 444, 422, 420, yv12

+### --quantizer MIN,MAX

+Quantizer Ranges: 0-63

+The quality emitted by AVIF encoder is controlled by two quantizer values (a minimum and maximum).
+The higher these numbers are, the worse the image quality will be.
+For example, choosing [0,0] will create a lossless AVIF, and choosing [63,63] will encode something that barely looks like the original image.

+If this option isn't used, colorist will map the single `-q` quality value to these, by slowly ramping up the maximum quantizer first as you turn down the quality from 100, until it caps out at 63 (e.g. Q=99 will have a max quantizer of 1).
+The min quantizer will begin to ramp up from 0 in the 60s until it hits 63 right at Q=1, making Q=1 have quantizer settings of [63,63].

+Due to how the encoder uses these values, there can be a bit of a plateau in the Q30-Q50 range, but dual ramp provides a reasonable single dial for quality.
+Q100->Q60 has a reasonable descent in quality, and Q30->Q1 really trashes the image.

+Use this option if you want to specify your own min/max quantizers instead.

 ### -v, --verbose